Table of Contents

 Just because your cat can’t yell “ow!” doesn’t mean she doesn’t feel pain.

-Veterinarians have a wide variety of pain relievers to call into service if your cat’s feeling any pain especially after surgery or dental procedures.
+Veterinarians have a wide variety of pain relievers to call into service if your cat’s feeling any pain especially after surgery or dental procedures or for chronic conditions, like cancer.
 Buprenorphine is a synthetic opiate and an effective option with relatively few side effects.

 Buprenorphine Is a Narcotic

-Buprenorphine may be familiar to you by its traditional brand names: Buprenex, Carpuject or Simbadol.
-The National Alliance of Advocates for Buprenorphine Treatment (NAABT) describes this medication as a fast-acting narcotic, usually kicking in within 15 to 30 minutes after dosing and lasting around eight hours.
+Buprenorphine may be familiar to you by its traditional brand names: Buprenex and Simbadol.
 Because it’s a narcotic and vulnerable to misuse and abuse, buprenorphine is controlled by the Drug Enforcement Agency and available only by a veterinary prescription for your cat.
-Despite the fact it is approximately 30 times stronger than morphine, it isn’t as strong a pain reliever as morphine, best used for mild to moderate levels of pain.
+It is best used for moderate levels of pain in cats.

-Buprenorphine is one of the most commonly used pain medications because of its low risk of side effects.
+Buprenorphine is one of the most commonly used pain medications in cats because of its effectiveness combined with a low risk of side effects.

 One of the reasons vets rely on buprenorphine as a pain medication for cats is because it has low risk of side effects when it’s administered properly.
-The most common side effect of the drug is sedation, although a decrease in blood pressure and heart rate is also possible.
+The most common side effect of the drug is sedation, although vomiting, constipation, difficulty urinating, abnormally low or high body temperature, altered behavior, dilated pupils, and slow breathing may also be seen.

-Despite the few potential side effects, there are cautions to using the drug.
-Veterinary Partner advises that cats with kidney disease should not use the drug, and it should be used with caution if the cat has liver disease since the liver is responsible for removing buprenorphine from the body.
-Other conditions that preclude its use include heart failure, head trauma, respiratory damage or pregnancy and lactation.
+Despite the fact that most potential side effects are relatively minor, there are cautions to using the drug.
+Veterinary Partner advises that cats with severe kidney disease should not use the drug, and it should be used with caution if the cat has liver disease since the liver is responsible for removing buprenorphine from the body.
+Other conditions that preclude its use include heart failure, head trauma, respiratory disease, or pregnancy and lactation.

 Ask your vet about what method is best to administer medication to your cat.

-One of the other benefits to this pain reliever is its ease of administering it to your cat.
-The NAABT describes the different methods of using it: your vet may use buprenorphine as an injectable, however if prescribed for home use, you’ll likely administer it as a liquid or oral spray.
-The oral spray is helpful because your cat doesn’t actually have to swallow the liquid; buprenorphine is absorbed into her body directly from her mouth membranes, referred to as transmucosal administration.
+One of the other benefits of this pain reliever is its ease of administering it to your cat.
+Your vet may use buprenorphine as an injectable, however, if prescribed for home use, you’ll likely administer it as an oral liquid or spray.
+Buprenorphine shouldn’t be swallowed; it is absorbed into the body directly through your cat’s oral membranes.
+This is referred to as transmucosal administration.
 The dosage impacts how often the medication is administered; the larger the dose, the longer its effects last.

-Ask your vet if burprenorphine will interact with any of your cat’s other medications.
+Ask your vet if buprenorphine will interact with any of your cat’s other medications.

 Cautions and Contraindications

-Make sure you and your vet are on the same page about what medication your cat is already taking because buprenorphine can have negative interactions with other medication.
-Anti-fungals and other medications, such as the antibiotic erythromycin can cause increased levels of buprenorphine in the bloodstream.
+Make sure you and your vet are on the same page about what medications your cat is already taking because buprenorphine can have negative interactions with other drugs, particularly sedatives or other opioids.
+Buprenorphine may also alter the effects of diuretics and skeletal muscle relaxants.
 It should be stored at room temperature, in a cabinet or other place shielding it from light exposure.